Ouro Preto was the centre of the 18th century gold rush. We also visited nearby Mariana before continuing our journey to Belo Horizonte.

 The next chapter: The next legs of our journey brought us into the vast interior of Brazil.
 Key words are deforestation, gold rush and long stretches on bus.

-Click to view my blog entry about the Historic Town of Ouro Preto, the World Heritage Site
+Click to view my entry about the Historic Town of Ouro Preto, the World Heritage Site